 Ifnet: In July 2016, OCLC acquired Ifnet through its subsidiary OCLC EMEA B.V.
 Ifnet, formerly IF, was a leading distributor of library software and services in Italy for all types of libraries and documentation centers.
 Ifnet's activities include distribution and implementation of library automation software, library consultancy, conversions, training, cataloging services and subject heading and thesaurus projects.

 Enhancing current service offerings

-LTS: On 29 September 2000, OCLC acquired the Winnipeg, Manitoba-based Library Technical Services (LTS), which provides original and copy cataloging as well as physical processing of materials for libraries.
-LTS works with our OCLC Canada office to better serve libraries in Canada.
+LTS: On 29 September 2000, OCLC acquired the Winnipeg, Manitoba-based Library Technical Services (LTS), which provided original and copy cataloging as well as physical processing of materials for libraries.
+LTS worked with our OCLC Canada office to better serve libraries in Canada.

 24/7: The 24/7 Reference service of the Metropolitan Cooperative Library System (MCLS), a cooperative located in Los Angeles, California, was combined with OCLC's QuestionPoint® service in August 2004 to create a more powerful suite of virtual reference tools.
 The combined service enables library users to ask questions and get answers from qualified reference staff in real time on the Internet.